-Effective December 29, 2015, the Board amended the original agreement with Empower Retirement for an additional five years of recordkeeping and communication services related to the SRSP.
-Trust services are provided by Orchard Trust Company, LLC, through a separate contract with the Board.
+Effective December 30, 2020, the Board amended the original agreement with Empower Retirement for an additional five years of recordkeeping and communication services related to the SRSP.
+Trust services are provided by Great-West Trust Company, LLC, an affiliate of Empower Retirement.
 Fees for the trust services are paid by the participants.
 Assets allocated to the various funds are managed by investment professionals hired by the fund.